References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Experimental Setup

 SummEval \citep{fabbri-etal-2021-summeval} contains expert judgments that assess summaries based on four criteria: \textit{coherence}, \textit{consistency}, \textit{fluency}, and \textit{relevance}, using a Likert scale of $1$-$5$ \cite{zis-Likert1932A}.

-To measure how well automatic metrics align with human judgments in different genres, and to study whether findings on pre-LLM models align with those on LLM outputs, we conduct a human evaluation on the $48$ GUMSum documents.
-We recruited three Master's students in Computational Linguistics and instructed them to evaluate four LLM outputs (\S\ref{subsec:llm-summaries}) and five human references, following \citet{fabbri-etal-2021-summeval}'s criteria.
+To measure how well automatic metrics align with human judgments beyond the news domain, and to study whether findings on pre-LLM models align with those on LLM outputs, we collect a new set of human judgments using the same criteria on the $48$ GUMSum documents.
+We hired three Master's students in Computational Linguistics and tasked them to evaluate four LLM outputs (\S\ref{subsec:llm-summaries}) and five human references (\S\ref{subsec:reference-summaries}), following \citet{fabbri-etal-2021-summeval}'s criteria.

 LLM-generated and human-written summaries were anonymized and shuffled.
 We also asked the evaluators to pick one best and one worst summary for each document.

-Table \ref{tab:dimension_scores} reports the results.
-We note that overall, Claude scored the best.
-GPT-4o gets the highest \textit{consistency} but the lowest \textit{coherence} and \textit{relevance}, and thus the least picked LLM output.
+\autoref{tab:dimension_scores} reports the results.
+Claude scored the best overall.
+GPT-4o gets the highest \textit{consistency} but the lowest \textit{coherence} and \textit{relevance}, and is thus the least picked LLM.
 Interestingly, LLM outputs typically receive higher scores than human-written references.
+In line with previous work, e.g., \citet{zhang-etal-2024-benchmarking}, this finding has significant implications for reference-based evaluation and calls into question the use of potentially lower-quality references for assessing high-quality outputs \cite{noh-etal-2024-beyond}.